 Here’s what I’ve learned.

 - Every oven is different!!!
 Some are hotter and it will take longer to cook your eggs.
 Others cook faster.
 I’ve made these about 20 times now and at first, I kept finding the egg white wasn’t cooking through but the yolk was cooking too fast so I made several adjustments.
 That’s why I broil for the last few minutes now.
 Cooking times for baked eggs are just guideline though, because they’ll probably be a bit different for everyone.
-When you try making baked eggs, start checking them around 6 minutes.
+When you try making baked eggs with parmesan, start checking them around 6 minutes.
 Take them out when they’re cooked how you like them.

 - These guidelines apply to cooking two eggs at a time.